-Want to know how you can improve the security on your door?
+How to improve the security on your door

 If you have a UPVC or wooden door, chances are it is quite strong.
 If however, you have a hollow door, get it replaced immediately.
 It’s very easy for even the weakest of burglars to kick a hollow door in.
 Also many insurance companies require that your door is fire safe.